ralzq01/DsAlg/PubSub/README.md

 Network monitor will maintain a thread safe queue, which will collect sent messages from each node thread.

-Algorithom for communication protocol is based on Filtering.
+Algorithm for communication protocol is based on Filtering.
 Also each node will maintain a log to avoid message twice retransmission.